Search

 Keeper provides two-factor authentication (2FA) with any FIDO2 WebAuthn compatible hardware key such as the YubiKey 5 NFC, YubiKey 5C NFC and YubiKey 5Ci.

-Setup & Configuration
+Setup & Registration

-(1) Before you add a security key, a Two-Factor Authentication method must be in place as a backup.
+(1) Before you add a security key, a two-factor authentication method must be in place as a backup.

 (3) Tap + Add Key and enter a name for the security key, then tap REGISTER.